-Monthly Income: The level of income of a farmer may determine his spending.
-Farmers with high level of income may likely purchase large quantity of farm inputs.
-Similarly, according to Pinstrup - Anderson (1985) the ability of an individual to obtain needed food depends on income and purchasing power.
-From Table 1 it is indicated that 58.5 per cent of the respondents earned between N5,000 - N30,000; 32.0 per cent of them earned between N31,000 - N60,000, 7.0 per cent earned between N61,000 - N90,000 while 2.5 per cent earned between N91,000 to N120,000 per month.
-The highest percentage of 58.5 per cent of the respondents earning between N5,000 - N30,000 is an evidence that farmers monthly income in the state is poor coupled with the fact that many of them are married with children.
+between N91,000 to N120,000 per month.
+The highest percentage of 58 per cent of the respondents earning between N5,000 - N30,000 is an evidence that farmers monthly income in the state is poor coupled with the fact that many of them are married with children.
 This income class can have restrictions in the purchase of pesticides in case of pests attack on crops and livestock in their farms.

-Farming experience : According to Udoh et al (2009), it is imperative that farmers acquire enough experience to enable them succeed in their farming business because experience has shown that the longer we stay in an occupation the higher the skills derived.
+Farming experience : According to Udoh and Umoh (2011) it is imperative that farmers acquire enough experience to enable them succeed in their farming business because experience has shown that the longer we stay in an occupation the higher the skills derived.
 Experience therefore helps one to adjust to adverse farming conditions and to adopt modern farming technologies.
-The farming experience of 80.1 per cent of the respondents is from 10 - 20 years showing that many farmers were relatively experienced in farming.
+The years of farming experience of the respondents (80.1%) is from 10 - 20 years showing that many farmers were relatively experienced in farming.
 Their one to two decades of experience have made significant contribution to agricultural sector in terms of food production.
 But due to poor income as reflected in the Table 1 the farmers might not meet the challenges especially in the sustainable application of pesticides to combat pests in their farms.

-Household size: Farm households are characterized by high number of members or rather with a high dependency ratio (Udoh, 1999).
+Household size : Farm households are characterized by high number of members or rather with a high dependency ratio (Udoh, 1999).
 Similarly, the household size of the respondents with regards to pesticide utilization is also noted with a high dependency ratio.
-For instance, only 28.3 per cent of the respondents had less than four members per household, while the modal group of 40.8 per cent had between 5 to 9 members per household, 24.6 per cent had 10 - 14 and 6.3 per cent had 15 - 19 members per household (Table 1).
+For instance, only 28.3 per cent of the respondents had less than 4 members per household, while the modal group of 40.8 per cent had between 5 to 9 members pre household, 24.6 per cent had 10 - 14 and 6.3 per cent had 15 - 19 members per household (Table 1).
 It is certain that a large household size offers free and cheap labour for farm activities.
+Though this helps to increase output of farm production, many of the household members may be affected by hazardous effects of pesticide especially when the applicators are using the pesticides with less care to rules and regulations as contained in the manuals.

-Dependency ratio: This is used to know how many young people (under 16) and older people (over 64) depend on people of working age.
-The higher the dependency ratio in a country, the more people who are not in working age and the fewer those who are working and paying taxes.
-From the analysis, a dependency ratio range of 0.000-0.339 is represented by 58.8 per cent, a range of 0.0340 - 0.669 is represented by 29.0 per cent and a range of 0.670 -1.000 is represented by 12 per cent of the respondents.
-The explanation is that high and fairly high dependency ratios of 58.8 per cent and 29 per cent respectively is an indication that people have few active farm workers and feed more people who are not assisting in farm work activities.
-This situation could result in less labour if only 12 per cent are the active workforce of the total respondents and therefore may negatively affect pesticide utilization by the respondents.
+Dependency ratio : This is used to know how many young people (under 16) and older people over 64) depend on people of working age.
+The higher the dependency ratio in a country, the more people who are not working age and the fewer those who are working and paying taxes.
+From the analysis, a dependency ratio range of 0.000 - 0.339 is represented by 58.8 per cent, a range of 0.0340 - 0.669 is represented by 29.0 per cent and a range of $0.670 \ 1.000$ is represented by 12 per cent of the respondents.
+The explanation is that high and fairly high dependency ratios of 58.8 per cent and 29 per cent respectively is an indication that people have few active workers and feed more people who are not assisting in farm work activities.
+This situation could result in less labour if only 12 per cent are the active workforce of the total respondents and therefore may affect negatively pesticide utilization by the respondents.